First, Do No Harm: AI Supervisor Scaffolds Novice Growth in Counselor Education: Experiments Analysis

-Six counselling-psychology graduate students (3 women, 3 men; average age $M_{\text{age}} = 23$; all with fewer than ten hours clinical experience) completed the CASES-R\cite{hahn2021assessment} twice: once before reading feedback and again after a five-minute reflection period.
-We focused on eight items from the exploration–insight and action subscales, each rated from 1 (no confidence) to 6 (complete confidence), yielding 48 paired observations.
+Six counselling-psychology graduate students (3 women, 3 men; age $M_{\text{age}} = 23$; all with fewer than twenty hours experience) participated in the study.
+All participants held undergraduate degrees in psychology or related fields.
+Three students had previous volunteer experience in mental health hotlines, and two reported having sought personal psychological counselling in the past.
+Each student completed the CASES-R \cite{hahn2021assessment, hunsmann2024basic} twice: once before reading feedback and again after a five-minute reflection period.
+We focused on eight items from the exploration--insight and action subscales, each rated from 1 (no confidence) to 6 (complete confidence), yielding 48 paired observations.
 Scores increased significantly on all eight skills after feedback (10,000 sample bootstrap, 95\% CIs).
 Gains were largest for procedural skills of \emph{Direct Guidance} and \emph{Goal Setting}, whereas \emph{Focus}, already near the ceiling, improved only slightly.
-Interview data indicated that initial overconfidence in \emph{Reflection} produced a ceiling effect that dampened its measurable improvement.
+Interview data indicated that initial overconfidence in \emph{Reflection} produced a ceiling effect that dampened its measurable improvement \citep{staus2021addressing,sabella2024pervasive}.

-Overall, the critical-feedback framework powered by LLMs substantially enhanced novices’ confidence across a broad range of generic and task-specific counselling skills, offering encouraging evidence for the integration of automated supervision into psychotherapist training.
+Overall, the critical-feedback framework substantially enhanced novices' confidence across a broad range of generic and task-specific counselling skills, offering encouraging evidence for the integration of automated supervision into counselor training.
+Together, these gains suggest that the supervisor functions as a practical scaffold for novice counselors: after receiving targeted feedback, trainees report stronger confidence not only in general counseling skills but also in task-specific intervention planning.
+This provides human-facing evidence that the proposed supervision framework can help build a learning ladder from feedback to perceived clinical readiness.